dennis-grinwald/SPARQL2GF/README.md

 SPARQL-to-GraphFrames is an open-source compiler that allows to run SPARQL queries on large RDF graphs using the Apache Spark GraphFrames package.
 The Translator uses RDF datasets in n-triple format and SPARQL query strings as it's input.
 Test RDF datasets can be generated using the Berlin SPARQL Benchmark (BSBM)-data generator, see http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/spec/BenchmarkRules/index.html#datagenerator

+testing:
-Current status: 2.000.000+ triples have been teste.
+* 2.000.000+ triples have been queried in a single node setup
+* BGP, Projection queries are

+current status:
+* Application is being tested on HDFS cluster setup

 Introduction
 ---